lkro13/lkro13/README.md

 ## Hi there 👋

+When through some profile changes and stuff might as well add a readme for future use

+for now i have no major plans for it

+You can visit my older projects in the pinned repo below

+bye and have fun! ヾ(≧▽≦*)o

 <!--
 **lkro13/lkro13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.